cybermerqury/etsi-gs-qkd-014-referenceimplementation/README.md

 # Acknowledgements

-This software has been developed in the project EQUO (European QUantum ecOsystems) which is funded by the European Commission in the Digital Europe Programme under the grant agreement No 101091561.
+This software has been developed in the projects EQUO (European QUantum ecOsystems) which is funded by the European Commission in the Digital Europe Programme under the grant agreement No 101091561 and PRISM (Physical Security for Public Infrastructure in Malta) which is co-funded by the European Union under the Digital Europe Programme grant agreement number 101111875.